Mpire25/keep-focus/README.md

 ### Appearance
 - **Dark Mode**: Toggle between light and dark themes for the popup and blocking overlays
+- **Dynamic Icon**: Extension icon automatically updates to match your dark mode preference
+- **Standalone Full-Page Interface**: Access a spacious, full-page management interface with sidebar navigation from the popup

 ## 🎯 Behavioral Design (Atomic Habits Principles)